Dr. DeLisle Worrell

 The late Dr. Kurleigh King assumed the duties of Governor of the Central Bank of Barbados on September 15, 1987.

 - Dr. Kurleigh King, Governor of the Central Bank of Barbados: September 1987 - September 1992

 A former Barbados Scholar and Economist by training, Dr. King served with distinction as the General Manager of the Industrial Development Corporation, Director of the Industry Division of the Caribbean Development Bank and as Secretary General of CARICOM.
 He was also one of the original members of the Board of the Central Bank of Barbados and served in that capacity until 1974.

 Dr. King’s tenure with the Bank ended on September 14, 1992.

 Sir Courtney Blackman served three terms as founding Governor of the Central Bank of Barbados and as Barbados’ Alternate Governor to the IMF from June 1972 to March 1987.

 - Sir Courtney Blackman, Governor of the Central Bank of Barbados: 1972 - 1987

 From 1987 to 1994, he was an International Business Consultant to several governments, central banks, multilateral institutions and international corporations; he also served as Director General of several corporations and financial institutions.
 He joined the diplomatic corps in January 1995 as Barbados’ Ambassador to the United States and Permanent Representative to the Organisation of American States.
 He held this post until September 2000.

-An authority on central banking in developing countries, Sir Courtney has lectured at major universities in Britain, Canada and the USA.
-He has also published numerous papers and three books:
+An authority on central banking in developing countries, Sir Courtney lectured at major universities in Britain, Canada and the USA.
+He also published numerous papers and three books: